Review: Air Canada Business Class CRJ-9: Ottawa – Halifax

 - Canada’s National Remembrance Day Ceremony, Ottawa, Ontario

-Review: Air Canada Business Class, Canadair Regional Jet 900, Ottawa – Halifax
+Review: Air Canada Business Class, CRJ900, Ottawa Cartier International Airport – Halifax Stanfield International Airport

 I used Air Canada e-upgrades to upgrade on this route from a paid economy fare.
-On the day I was traveling, there certainly weren’t many business travelers flying and the cabin was wide open with up to 9 seats available for sale.
-With up to 5 non stop flights per day, it seemed that there was plenty of capacity on this route.
+On the day I was traveling, there certainly weren’t many business travellers flying and the cabin was wide open with up to 9 seats available for sale.
+With up to 5 non stop flights per day, it seemed that there was plenty of upgrade capacity on this short route.

 AC 8632 – Business Class (R)